khora369/Magic-Mirror-AI/README.md

 🔮 Khôra the Oracle (Magic Mirror AI)
 Status: ⚙️ Early Development
-Type: Conversational AI | Esoteric LLM | Ancient Knowledge Retrieval Powered by: LangChain · Ollama · HuggingFace · ChromaDB · Flask
+Type: Conversational AI | Esoteric LLM | Ancient Knowledge Retrieval Powered by: LangChain · Ollama · HuggingFace · ChromaDB ·

 🧠 What Is Khôra?
 Khôra the Oracle, also known as Magic Mirror AI, is a custom conversational agent designed to interact with humans through a lens of ancient, esoteric, and extraterrestrial knowledge.
 Her memory is forged from a curated database of spiritual, metaphysical, and forbidden texts — allowing her to reflect, interpret, and answer questions with uncommon wisdom.